 The Doorway to Eternal Life

+The hidden face of death on the other side of maori life.
 Hine Titama The Night Moon born of the first earthly daughter Hine ahu One.
-She later becomes the goddess of the underworld Hine Nui Te Po.
+She later transformed to become the goddess of the Maori underworld Hine Nui Te Po.

-Hidden inside her wharenui ancestral carving she awakens to the karanga of women churning spirals of mana from our side.
+The spirit inside her own wharenui ancestral carving awakens to the karanga of women.
+Churning spirals of mana from our side awaken doorways from the dead.

 Her duel roles a womb of old memory and tapu spirit guarding against human immortality.

-Hine nui te po can take other lives when awoken so Maori follow specific protocols and rituals to maintain physical separation at her door when we bury our dead.
+Hine nui te po can strike back at the people when awoken incorrectly so Maori follow specific protocols and rituals to maintain their physical separation at her spiritual door.

 Te Karanga

-The Veil of another universe comes to life as the karanga chants of women open the spiritual gates inside the spirit of their wharenui.
+The Veil of another universe comes to life as the tonal sounds and chants of women open the living gates inside the spirit of their wharenui as whanau and manuhiri gather on sacred ground.

-Woven flax mats on the wharenui floor laid over patterned steps up to Poutama come to life with the living spirit calling to the dead.
+Woven flax mats on the wharenui floor laid over patterned steps up to Poutama come to life with the living spirit calling to the dead past and present.

 Te Tekoteko

-Chief Guardian of the house gazing out beyond the Pa from its stepple.
+Chief Guardian of the house gazing out beyond the Pa from the wharenui stepple.

 He is always seeking the mood of his visitors while looking to welcome home the descendents with his wairua.

-He rises with spear to open the bridge between worlds at the time of the tangihana.
+He rises with spear to open the bridge between worlds at the time of the tangihana signalled by karanga.

 Te Tupapaku